ROS-Force/NavCAM-Contest/installation/README.md

 To install the package, run:

-    pip install pyrealsense2
+    pip3 install pyrealsense2

 ## CUDA

 The best way to install CUDA is to follow [this](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) tutorial.
-Remember to install a compatible version, as of now this project **DOES NOT WORK** with CUDA version above 10.2.
+This package was teste with version 11.2 of CUDA.

 ## cuDNN

-As of this moment (04/2021) Caffe framework only suport cuDNN <= v7.6.5.
-So it is **NOT** advised to install the latest cuDNN version.

 In order to download cuDNN, ensure you are registered for the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program).
 Then go to [NVIDIA cuDNN home page](https://developer.nvidia.com/cudnn) and click to download.

-We advise to install the Debian packages, therefore download the 3 \*.deb files for your Ubuntu version (ensure the cuDNN version is <= 7.6.5).
+We advise to install the Debian packages, therefore download the 3 \*.deb files for your Ubuntu version.

     cd ~/Downloads
     sudo dpkg -i libcudnn*.deb